videogamesrockp/Python-Projects/README.md

-# Python-Discord-Bot
+# Python-Projects
-All my code in making my own discord bot!
+All of my Python projects!